elliotjharper/vscode-nuget-package-manager/README.md

   - Displays package name and for each consumer: version and source project
   - Shows when the same package is used by multiple projects (potentially with different versions)
   - **Highlights version conflicts in red** when the same package has different versions across projects
+  - **Interactive version resolution**: Click on any conflicted version to standardize that version across all projects
   - Real-time search filtering across package names, versions, and projects

 ## Usage